-Degree Level Expectations Program Learning Outcomes Appropriate Degree Requirement & Assessment By the end of this program, students will be able to: Align courses with the Program Learning Objectives. s s i o n transferable skills necessary for further study, employment, or community involvement in the field of Digital Media, e.g., technical skill, critical thinking, historical awareness, aesthetic sensibility, ability in written expression. b.
-Be able to select an appropriate program of further study in the field of Digital Media.
-Develop professional level skill sets and relationships.
+Degree Level Expectations Program Learning Outcomes Appropriate Degree Requirement & Assessment Align courses with the Program Learning Objectives. demonstrated the following: will be able to: ssion transferable skills necessary for further study, employment, or community involvement in the field of Digital Media, e.g., technical skill, critical thinking, historical awareness, aesthetic sensibility, ability in written expression. b.
+Be able to select an appropriate program of further study in the field of Digital Media. c.
+Show the ability to identify and address personal Develop professional level skill sets and relationships.
 Understand in a general way how other disciplines impinge on the field.
 Understand the difference between course projects and real-world technical applications and creative work.
 Major course requirements in both AMPD and EECS integrate research and experiementation.
 Through a palette of courses lists, general education requirements and electives students get a comprehensive understanding of the field in relation to other disciplines.
-3 rd year project course (DATT 3700) exposes students to and participation in faculty members' research.
+3rd year project course (DATT 3700) exposes students to and participation in faculty members' research.
 Through in-course presentations students analyse real-world projects and applications.
 6. Autono d.
 Demonstrate personal responsibility, ethical decision- making and leadership, and an ability to work effectively with others.
 Seminars and guest lectures by artists and people with industrial and/or practical experience expose students to current practices.